-All our Advanced Training programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
+The Advanced Training in Clinical Immunology and Allergy Program is evaluated biennially by the Committee for Joint College Training (CJCT) in Immunology and Allergy to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct requirements during your training.
-You can find the latest updates in the 2017-18 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

 Prospective trainees must have:

-- hold a current medical
+- a current medical registration

 New and current trainees need to apply for Advanced Training each year.